-On this episode of Simply Put, Barry Cooper discusses the five solas of the Protestant Reformation and explains why they remain relevant today.
+Can you summarize your faith in a few brief words?
+In this episode, Barry Cooper discusses the five solas of the Protestant Reformation and explains their relevance today.

 “The five solas” are a way of summarizing what the church Reformers taught in the fifteenth and sixteenth centuries.